AckerlyXu/heima/articles/storage/storage-custom-domain-name.md

-<properties
+---
-    pageTitle="Configure a domain name for your Blob storage endpoint | Azure" description="Learn how to map a custom user domain to the Blob storage endpoint for an Azure storage account in the Azure Classic Portal." services="storage"
+title: Configure a domain name for your Blob storage endpoint | Azure
+description: Learn how to map a custom user domain to the Blob storage endpoint for an Azure storage account in the Azure Classic Portal.
-    documentationcenter=""
-    author="mmacy"
-    manager="timlt"
-    editor="tysonn" />
-<tags
-    ms.assetid="aaafd8c5-eacb-49dc-8c8b-3f7011ad5e92"
-    ms.service="storage"
-    ms.workload="storage"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="12/08/2016"
-    wacn.date=""
-    ms.author="marsma" />
+services: storage
+documentationcenter: ''
+author: mmacy
+manager: timlt
+editor: tysonn

+ms.assetid: aaafd8c5-eacb-49dc-8c8b-3f7011ad5e92
+ms.service: storage
+ms.workload: storage
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 12/08/2016
+wacn.date: ''
+ms.author: marsma
+---

 # Configure a custom domain name for your Blob storage endpoint
 ## Overview
 You can configure a custom domain for accessing blob data in your Azure storage account.
 The default endpoint for Blob storage is `<storage-account-name>.blob.core.chinacloudapi.cn`.
 If you map a custom domain and subdomain such as **www.contoso.com** to the blob endpoint for your storage account, then your users can also access blob data in your storage account using that domain.

+>[!IMPORTANT]
->[AZURE.IMPORTANT] Azure Storage does not yet support HTTPS with custom domains.
+> Azure Storage does not yet support HTTPS with custom domains.
 We are aware that customers are interested in this feature, and it will be available in a future release.

 There are two ways to point your custom domain to the blob endpoint for your storage account.
 The simplest way is to create a CNAME record mapping your custom domain and subdomain to the blob endpoint.
 A CNAME record is a DNS feature that maps a source domain to a destination domain.
 In this case, the source domain is your custom domain and subdomain--note that the subdomain is always required.
 The destination domain is your Blob service endpoint.